mykeels/whot/README.md

 ## Why

-I am starting this project because I know it will be challenging (I look forward to it), and because I hope someone else builds a beautiful UI/UX around it (cos I can't), so I can play this game with my friends and family from my phone and laptop, and experience the same amount of fun I did playing it as a child.
+I have started this project because I hope someone else builds a beautiful UI/UX around it (cos I can't).

+I also want to play this game with my friends and family from my phone and laptop, and experience the same amount of fun I did playing it as a child.

 ## How